yoooooooo71/GroupProjectFinalDeliverable/README.md

   Railyn Wingfield, <br />
   Rubina Guragain, <br /> <br />
 Note: Not everyone had to merge a challenge as a few of us worked together on some of the challenges, so those challenges were merged in by one of the contributors.
 Everyone did their part on completing challenges though.
+For example Feizal assisted Rubina with challenges 3 and 4, which Rubina merged onto the GUI along with challenge 8.
+Feizal also created the first version of the GUI that was then refined and used to merge all the challenge code.